yoyoismee/NFT-generator/README.md

 first have your image in .png (transparent background of course!)

-structure it in this way
+structure it in this way.
-in a folder create a sub-folder for each part of your NFT layer will be sorted based on name for simplicity I would recommend `[layer no]_whatever` then in each sub-folder just put our part options in there
+in a folder create a sub-folder for each part of your NFT. layer will be sorted based on name. for simplicity I would recommend `[layer no]_whatever` then in each sub-folder just put our part options in there.

+for example.
 ```
 your_awesome_nft
 ├── 01_body